 What looks better, satin or gloss?

 Semi-gloss paints look great on wood trim, cabinets, and doors.
-Satin paint has less shine and is more forgiving of pre-existing surface imperfections, making it great for interior walls and ceilings.
+Satin paint is less shiny and covers up imperfections well, so it’s perfect for walls and ceilings inside.

 Is satin shiner than semi-gloss?